finopsfoundation/framework/_capabilities/asset-management.md

 search: true
 search-keywords: ITAM ITSM ITFM TBM TBMC SAM hardware software license licenses lifecycle procurement procured configuration CI taxonomy

-title: IT Asset Management Integration
+title: FinOps Intersection with other Frameworks
-description: This capability examines the integrations between FinOps and IT Asset Management.
-Widespread use of public cloud creates new challenges for both ITAM and configuration management organizations in several regards...
+description: This capability examines the intersection between FinOps with other standards.
+Widespread use of public cloud creates new challenges for traditional processes and the intention for this capability is to provide a place to capture FinOps' interactions with existing IT and financial standards being used by your organization.
 page-identifier: capability_asset-management
-framework-capability-title: IT Asset Management Integration
+framework-capability-title: FinOps Intersection with other Frameworks
-framework-capability-desc: This capability examines the integrations between FinOps and IT Asset Management.
-Widespread use of public cloud creates new challenges for both ITAM and configuration management organizations in several regards...
+framework-capability-desc: This capability examines the intersection between FinOps with other standards.
+Widespread use of public cloud creates new challenges for traditional processes and the intention for this capability is to provide a place to capture FinOps' interactions with existing IT and financial standards being used by your organization.
 label:
 order: 15

 ---

-# IT Asset Management Integration
+# FinOps Intersection with other Frameworks

+This capability examines the intersection between FinOps with other standards.
+Widespread use of public cloud creates new challenges for traditional processes and the intention for this capability is to provide a place to capture FinOps' interactions with existing IT and financial standards being used by your organization.

 ## Domains
 <!-- _x-ref to the FinOps Domain(s) to which this Capability corresponds_ -->
 {% include domains-loop.md %}

+## FinOps & ITAM

-## Definition
+### Definition
-This capability examines the integrations required between FinOps and IT Asset Management (ITAM), including software asset management (SAM), and with the related but separate discipline of IT Service Management (ITSM) including configuration management.
+FinOps & ITAM examines the integrations required between FinOps and IT Asset Management (ITAM), including software asset management (SAM), and with the related but separate discipline of IT Service Management (ITSM) including configuration management.

 IT Asset Management is a discipline used by organizations for lifecycle tracking and reporting on assets --  hardware, software, software licenses, and other assets both tangible and intangible -- used in the IT infrastructure to deliver value.
 Typically IT Asset management focuses costs (purchase, support), risks (ensuring that assets are used in accordance with regulatory and contractual requirements), and value/ROI of these assets for the organisation.